 Say what?
 A ground beef chili with hominy?
-Yep and it’s a definite crowd-pleaser.
-We are huge fans of Rio Grand Ranch-Style Chili.
-Serve it up with your favorite toppings an a side of corn bread.
+Yep, we believe this is the best one-pot chili in the land and it’s a definite crowd-pleaser.
+As if you can’t tell, we are huge fans of Rio Grand Ranch-Style Chili!
+Serve it up with your favorite toppings and a side of corn bread.

 Please Note: We do use referral and affiliate links here for products and services that Chef Alli loves and recommends.

 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….Shall We?? 🙂